-A range of innovative stormwater management strategies significantly reduces sediment and nutrient loading in area watersheds and prevents downstream flooding.
+A range of innovative stormwater management strategies significantly reduce sediment and nutrient loading in area watersheds and prevent downstream flooding.

 Underground cisterns hold rainwater to irrigate the intensive green roof at Rams Head Plaza and Fetzer Field.
-Two new cisterns were recently installed under the historic quad in front of Hanes Hall and beneath the parking structure at Boshamer Stadium.
+There are two cisterns installed under the historic quad in front of Hanes Hall and beneath the parking structure at Boshamer Stadium.
 The cistern at Hanes is unique in that it is not provided with backup water from OWASA.
 The cistern at the Boshamer baseball stadium is the first to capture water used to irrigate the turf.
 This recycles the fertilizer and avoids sending nutrients downstream.
 The Boshamer cistern is also the first to use reclaimed water as a backup.
-The Global Education Center is the first building on campus to use rainwater to flush toilets.
-Surface stormwater at the new Bell Tower Development will be detained in large, underground concrete vaults, capable of holding up to 360,000 gallons of water.
-This surface stormwater will be released slowly into downstream storm drains and streams.
+The FedEx Global Education Center is the first building on campus to use rainwater to flush toilets.
+The Genome Sciences Building also features a 350,000 gallon cistern that captures rainwater from the roof to be used as reclaimed water.

-Porous pavement is another structural approach to stormwater management that has been employed extensively at Carolina.
+Permeable pavement is another structural approach to stormwater management that has been employed extensively at Carolina.
 Gravel beds under the porous surface store rainwater until it slowly infiltrates into our clay soils.
 The soil then filters out pollutants conveyed from the parking lot.
-Completed in 2002, porous pavement was installed at both the 800-space Friday Center park-and-ride lot and a remote parking lot for students with 465 spaces.
+Porous pavement is installed at both the 800-space Friday Center park-and-ride lot and a remote parking lot for students with 465 spaces.
 The University saved approximately $500 per parking space in these lots by selecting a permeable pavement system instead of building an additional detention basin or drainage system.
 Additional porous asphalt lots have been installed at the Facilities Complex, on Cameron Avenue across from the cogeneration plant, in front of the EPA building on campus, and at the Hedrick lot.
 The park and ride lot in Chatham County is a porous lot designed to infiltrate into a sandy soil layer.

 Coupled with infiltration beds and permeable pavement, there are now more than 180 structural best management practices installed across the campus.
-Energy Services is completing an inventory of all stormwater management features installed to date in the University’s geographic information system (GIS) that identifies the location and type of each installation.
-This will facilitate long-term maintenance of the University’s large and growing stormwater system.
+Energy Services maintains an inventory of all stormwater management features installed to date in the University’s geographic information system (GIS) that identifies the location and type of each installation.
+This facilitates long-term maintenance of the University’s large and growing stormwater system.

 Water supply shortages, new water quality rules, and campus growth are driving this unprecedented and comprehensive approach to water management.
 As part of a $2.3 billion capital improvement program, UNC has completed the construction and renovation of 7.5 million square feet of space since 2010.
 This is more square footage than exists on most college and university campuses and equals 56 percent of UNC’s space in 2000.
 This expansion has occurred at a time when local, state and federal government agencies are working to regulate more stringently both the quantity and quality of stormwater runoff.